kamilchlebek/Angular5-Universal-404-Demo/README.md

 3. Add request to load nguniversal/express-engine in package.json (line "@nguniversal/express-engine": "^5.0.0-beta.5")
 4. Update server.ts as following:
     4.1 Add import: import {ngExpressEngine} from '@nguniversal/express-engine';
-    4.2 Replace renderModuleFactory with ngExpressEngine as commented in server.ts lines 23-37
-    4.3 Add res parameter to render function calls (lines 47-50).
+    4.2 Add extraProviders on the renderModuleFactory option object (lines 24-34)
 5. Create a service as explained on [npm @nguniversal/express-engine](https://www.npmjs.com/package/@nguniversal/express-engine)
 6. When an error is detected on a page call a service method to alter the page header and status